MrCode4/stherm/README.md

 ### How to move the app to the test mode?

-You can enter Test mode in several ways:
+You can enter test mode in several ways:

-1. To run the app in test mode, set `TEST_MODE` option to ON in your `CMakeLists` file.
+1. To run the app in test mode, set `TROUBLESHOOTING_MODE` option to ON in your `CMakeLists` file.
 Please follow the steps below: </br>
 Qt Creator: </br>

     1. Go to `Projects` (Ctrl + 5).
     2. Under the currently selected kit, click on `Build`.
     3. In the `CMake Section`, select the `Current Configuration` tab.
-    4. Search for `TEST_MODE`.
+    4. Search for `TROUBLESHOOTING_MODE`.
     5. Check the box to turn it ON.
     6. Finally, click on `Run CMake`.

     CMake: </br>
     ```properties
-    cmake -DTEST_MODE:BOOL=ON .
+    cmake -DTROUBLESHOOTING_MODE:BOOL=ON .
     ```

 Alternatively, if your device doesn't have GPIO or the `START_MODE_GPIO` is set to zero in the parameter definitions: